Flat light photography – how, when and why use it

 Stand with your back to the wall and your subject in front of you.
 The light reflecting off the wall will light them evenly and create the perfect flat light.

 If you don’t have a handy wall to use as a reflector, use an actual reflector.
-Reflectors are an amazingly cheap light tool and they’re also really easy to fold up and pack in with your camera bag.
+Photography reflectors are an amazingly cheap light tool and they’re also really easy to fold up and pack in with your camera bag.

-There’s a big variety of reflectors available, but my favourite is a 5 in one tri grip reflector as it’s designed to be held in one hand, so you don’t have to have an assistant to hold it.
-The advantage of the five in one reflector is that one of the options is a diffuser, which is another way to achieve flat light.
+There’s a big variety of reflectors available, but my favourite is a 5-in-one tri-grip reflector as it’s designed to be held in one hand, so you don’t need an assistant to hold it.
+Another advantage of the five in one reflector is that one of the 5 options is a diffuser, which is another way to achieve flat light.

-Simply hold the diffuser to block sunlight hitting your subject and you’ll have flat light anywhere you want it.
+Hold the diffuser so that it blocks sunlight from hitting your subject for flat light anywhere you want it.

 Best time of day for flat light outdoors

-The ideal time of day for flat lighting is the start and end of the day, because of the low angle of the sun.
+The ideal time of day for outdoor photography flat lighting is the start and end of the day during golden hour, because of the low angle of the sun.
 Position your subject with the sun behind them and use a reflector to bounce light back into their face for beautiful flat light.

 It helps with the exposure if you don’t have the sun or the sky in shot, so look for something to fill up the background like: